Sardinia, what to see in San Pietro Island: two-day itinerary

 Where to stay in Carloforte

-In Carloforte, we stayed in a family managed hotel, the Hotel Paola.
-It is only two kilometers from Carloforte.
+In Carloforte we highly recommend the family-managed Hotel Paola.
+It is located just two kilometers far from the city center.

 It is a simple rustic property, overlooking the sea and surrounded in a beautiful natural scenery.